seven-io/github-action-sms/README.md

 `ttl`

-Time To Live in in minutes.
+Time To Live in minutes.
 Default is 2880

 `udh`